rippedpiracy/docs/Utilities/misc.md

 [**HashCheck**](https://github.com/idrassi/HashCheck) | [**OpenHashTab**](https://github.com/namazso/OpenHashTab) - Convenient and Efficient File Hash verifiers, it also integrates into Windows Shell.

+[**Flashpoint**](https://bluemaxima.org/flashpoint/downloads/) - Preservation project for Adobe Flash Games.
+With it, you can play your childhood's Games, again.
+Use Flashpoint Infinity for general use and messing around.

 [**DS4Windows**](https://github.com/Ryochan7/DS4Windows) - Turns your Controller into one that all Programs can read, useful with Knockoffs or weird ones.

 [**YT-DLP**](https://github.com/yt-dlp/yt-dlp) - Actively maintained fork of the popular YouTube downloader [youtube-dl](https://github.com/ytdl-org/youtube-dl).